Non-smoothable homeomorphisms of $4$-manifolds with boundary: Variations

 \subsection{Applying variations to closed manifolds}

-Let $W$ be a simply-connected, orientable manifold with boundary $\partial W$.
+Let $W$ be a simply-connected, oriented $4$-manifold with connected boundary $\partial W$.
 In \Cref{sec:proof_of_existence_condition} we will want to use variations to prove that a homeomorphism $f\colon (W,\partial W)\to (W,\partial W)$ is non-smoothable.
 In doing so, we will need the following lemma.